cosmos/governance/README.md

 # Cosmos Parameters Wiki
 This Cosmos Hub educational wiki aims to outline the Hub's parameters, describe their functions, and describe the potential implications of modifying each parameter. **This wiki is in active development, so please do not rely upon this information yet.** [Discuss its development here](https://forum.cosmos.network/t/gwg-cosmos-hub-parameters-wiki/3170).

-There are currently 9 modules active in the Cosmos Hub, each with parameters that may be altered via governance proposal.
+There are currently 8 modules active in the Cosmos Hub with parameters that may be altered via governance proposal.

 # Modules
 1. [Auth](/Auth.md) - Authentication of accounts and transactions for Cosmos SDK application --> **to do** <--